Do you want to grow your Edmonton business with new clients?

 If you’re already creating organic posts on Facebook, have you noticed that they’re getting less attention than they used to?

 The reason is that in 2018 Facebook updated the News Feed algorithm and is reducing the priority of your organic posts from your Business Page.
 Instead, they’re prioritizing paid or sponsored ads in their News Feed.

 According to a study by Ogilvy, the average reach of an organic post is about 2%-6%.
 In other words, if you have 1,000 followers or fans on Facebook, only 20-60 will see your posts.

 Facebook is a large corporation and their primary source of income is advertising.
 According to Statista, they generated over $56 billion in revenue in 2018, most of which came from digital advertising.

-In other words, if you want to promote your health and wellness practice to a wider audience on Facebook, you need to buy Facebook advertising.
+In other words, if you want to promote your health and wellness practice in Edmonton to a wider audience on Facebook, you need to buy Facebook advertising.

 The good news is that the average cost per click for Facebook ads in Canada is only $1.

 The average cost to reach 1,000 people using traditional Canada Post flyers is about $150.
 The average cost to reach 1,000 people using social media ads is less than $10.